-209. (1) A person is guilty of an offence if he or she

-- (a) votes or attempts to vote at a plebiscite knowing that he or she is not qualified to vote in the plebiscite; - (b) votes or attempts to vote more than once in a plebiscite; - (c) appoints more than one proxy voter; - (d) actively seeks to be a proxy voter; - (e) applies under this Act to be included in a voters list in the name of some other person, whether the name belongs to a person living or dead or is fictitious; - (f) except as authorized by section 88, applies for a ballot paper in the name of some other person, whether the name belongs to a person living or dead or is fictitious; or - (g) induces or procures another person to vote at a plebiscite knowing that the other person is not qualified to vote at the plebiscite.
+- 209. (1) A person is guilty of an offence if he or she - (a) votes or attempts to vote at a plebiscite knowing that he or she is not qualified to vote in the plebiscite; - (b) votes or attempts to vote more than once in a plebiscite; - (c) Repealed. - (d) Repealed. - (e) applies under this Act to be included in a voters list in the name of some other person, whether the name belongs to a person living or dead or is fictitious; - (f) except as authorized by section 88, applies for a ballot paper in the name of some other person, whether the name belongs to a person living or dead or is fictitious; or - (g) induces or procures another person to vote at a plebiscite knowing that the other person is not qualified to vote at the plebiscite.